diogormec/Portfolio/README.md

 # ML Portfolio Projects

-## 1- Dataset Breast Cancer Wisconsin - Model Creation to Predit Binary Classification
+## 1. Wisconsin Breast Cancer Dataset - Model Creation for Binary Classification Prediction
+Description:

+This project involves creating a Machine Learning model to predict the presence or absence of breast cancer in patients using the Wisconsin Breast Cancer dataset.
+The model was trained and validated using data preprocessing, feature selection, and hyperparameter optimization techniques.

-## 2- Random "Zippers" Images - Create YOLO Model to recognize the "zippers".
-Image classification done with Roflow.
+## 2. Random "Zipper" Images - YOLO Model Creation for "Zipper" Recognition
+Description:

+This project involves creating a YOLO model to recognize "zippers" in random images.
+The model was trained using deep learning and hyperparameter optimization techniques.